Artisanal Currency and Buy Local Palouse Campaign

 (100 pts for individual design submission, due 12/3/2019)

 For Part 3, each individual member of your group will create currency designs using the set of icons, pattern(s), and colors you agreed on and compiled on 11/19/2019.
+(Make sure you have shared the relevant files with all group members.
+The chosen pattern will need to be exported from AI before it can be shared.)
 Each group member will create his/her own designs for both the back and front of the bill.
 In addition to the agreed on icons, patterns, and colors, each group member may use additional design elements of his/her choosing.
 The goal of the bill design is to visually celebrate and explain what the business provides to the Palouse community.

 Each member of the group will do this work on his or her own and turn in files via the “Artisanal Currency Part 3: Currency Designs” assignment page on Blackboard.
 On 12/3/2019 your group will review all designs and choose one to present as your final design choice on 12/5/2019.